wheegee/sentential/docs/explore/partition.md

 ## Partition
-You may already be asking yourself: "how do I deploy more than one lambda?"
+You may already be asking yourself: "how do I deploy more than one instance of my lambda?"

 Enter `PARTITION`.